Back to Blog

 Key Insight

-The Security Risk: Every middleware layer between your patient data and the user interface is an attack surface.
-Brittle SOAP integrations, unpatched middleware servers, and legacy authentication protocols create exploitable gaps that modern HIPAA auditors are increasingly flagging as critical violations.
+The Security Risk of the Middleman: Every middleware layer sitting between your patient data and the user interface represents an exposed attack surface.
+Brittle SOAP integrations, unpatched Windows Server instances, and legacy authentication protocols create exploitable gaps that modern HIPAA auditors and penetration testers are increasingly flagging as critical compliance violations.

 Key Insight